albertogg/albertogg.github.com/_posts/2012-02-10-jekyll-github-pages-blog-tutorial.markdown

 tag: blog
 ---

+> **note**: This post is deprecated by newer versions of Jekyll.
+You can
+> probably summarize all this post with the `jekyll new` command.

 ## So, How I did this jekyll site?

 This site is runing on [Github Pages][github] and is using [Jekyll][jekyll] for the layouts and blog posts.
 In this post I will guide you through the steps for you to build your own site using jekyll.